 Maybe even shed a tear.

-I’ve seen a few of the easier homemade Worcestershire sauce recipes out there, and almost all of them are missing the single most important ingredient in a good Worcestershire sauce — anchovies.
+I’ve seen a few of the homemade Worcestershire sauce substitute recipes out there, and almost all of them are missing the single most important ingredient in a good Worcestershire sauce — anchovies.
 I understand their desire to be “simple.”
 Hey, even I want a simple Worcestershire sauce recipe!

 I also know that a real Worcestershire sauce would contain tamarind paste, but (unlike Thai fish sauce, which is usually stocked right next to soy sauce) that’s an odd ingredient that most grocery stores don’t carry.
 A decent substitute for the distinctive sweet & sour tamarind is a combination of black strap molasses and lime, so that’s what I went with here.